 Advantages of Integrating MDT With ConfigMgr

 Integrating MDT With Configuration Manager provides more than 280 enhancements that MDT adds to Configuration Manager.
-Refer Microsoft Article for detailed information.
+Refer to Microsoft Article for detailed information.

 The most commonly used features are:

 Enables Dynamic Deployment – The task sequence takes additional instructions from the MDT rules.
-These settings are stored in a text file, the CustomSettings.ini file, but you can store the settings in Microsoft SQL Server databases, Scripting or web services.
+These settings are stored in a text file, the CustomSettings.ini file, but you can store the settings in Microsoft SQL Server databases, Scripting, or web services.

-Real Time Monitoring – You can follow your deployments in real time, and if you have access to Microsoft Diagnostics and Recovery Toolkit (DaRT), you can even remote into Windows Preinstallation Environment (Windows PE) during deployment.
+Real-Time Monitoring – You can follow your deployments in real-time, and if you have access to Microsoft Diagnostics and Recovery Toolkit (DaRT), you can even remote into Windows Preinstallation Environment (Windows PE) during deployment.

 Adds an operating system deployment simulation environment – When testing a deployment, it is important to be able to quickly test any changes you make to the deployment without needing to run through an entire deployment.
-MDT rules can be tested very quickly, saving significant testing time in a deployment.
+MDT rules can be tested very quickly, saving significant testing time in deployment.